 You play a passage of many chords forte, then you go to a fast passage of short and bouncy small saltellato strokes piano: you need to quickly loosen your bow a bit.

 Some virtuosi are known to play with so much tension that they damage their bow.
 Again, they need to fight a big romantic orchestra in a giant hall.
-They play with a lot of arm weight, very big and fast bow movements in order to get a giant sound; this is exceptional.
+They play with a lot of arm weight, very big and fast bow movements to get a giant sound; this is exceptional.
 Do not shoot for that.

 What if my bow is too tight?